Spokane County assistance programs.

 Some of the other assistance they can provide to veterans and families includes some rental assistance if they have an eviction notice or are behind on rent, and they can also help with paying heating and utility bills if they have a turnoff notice.
-They can also refer people to government programs that help veterans with rent.
-Learn more.
+They can also refer people to government assistance programs that help veterans with rent.

 If somebody were to come in for rent assistance, while the organization can’t pay their entire rent, or they can’t pay their entire utility bill, Spokane County Veteran Services can at least pay enough of their rent or energy bills to keep it from getting turned off in most cases, or to keep the person from being evicted from their housing.

 Spokane County Community Services, which can be reached at (509) 477-5722, offers Housing and Community Development.
 The assistance program provides both rental and utility bill assistance to Spokane County’s low and moderate income residents.
 The program is open to individuals, families, singles and even couples without children However qualifying candidates must be a county resident with an income under 50 percent of the Spokane area median income.

 The program is funded by the government, and the funding for the program is coming from Federal Recovery Funds under the American Recovery and Reinvestment Act of 2009.

 Find a number of other non-profit organizations to call for rent help in Spokane County.
 Families with children, seniors, and disabled are given priority, but all low income individuals are free to apply for assistance.